bdun94/typescript-esm-project-template/README.md

-# typescript-esm-project-template
-Barebones template for a typescript ESM project
+# Typescript ESM Template Repo for Starter Project

+Given the complexity of how difficult it is to set up ESM projects for typescript, this is a starter template for creating a basic barebones typescript project with ESM support

+This template uses [pnpm](https://pnpm.io/) as the main package manager